Sri Lanka: Leftist Dissanayake sworn in as new president – DW – 09/23/2024

 "I will work to inspire confidence of the people who did not vote for me," he added.

-The 55-year-old leader of a once-marginal Marxist party defeated 38 other candidates in the presidential elections.
+The 55-year-old leader of a once-marginal Marxist party beat 38 other candidates in the presidential elections.